In order to get the best out of your private lessons, there are a few things you can do to get “surf fit”.

 Good surfers are very flexible.
 Not only does this reduce the chance of injury, it enables you able to recover maneuvers more quickly and turn harder.
 Stretching is the key – the more flexible you are the longer your surfing life will be.
 If you are serious about improving your surfing, try a little yoga.
 I recommend a DVD called “Yoga for Surfers” because (although it is a tad cheesy) its got some great routines that will really help.

 If you do some or all of these activities before arriving, you will have given yourself the best possible start.
-So when you are mid yoga session or tired after too many press ups, think about the surfs you are going to be energized for and that “one more wave” rather than wishing you were on the beach…
+So when you are mid yoga session or tired after too many press ups try to think about the waves you are going to be energized for…